CoachLamb92/sudoku_solver_project/README.md

 # To-do list:
 ## Pressing:

-- Confine Area class to be square-shaped (only when passed square-numbered grid sizes)
+- Test Rows on pre-made 4x4 grid
+- Test Columns on pre-made 4x4 grid
-- Test many methods and attributes on pre-made 4x4 grid
+- Test Areas on pre-made 4x4 grid
+- Make function that reduces potentials by solutions
+- Make function that sets solution by singular appearance in Row
+- Make function that sets solution by singular appearance in Column
+- Make function that sets solution by singular appearance in Area
-- Develop algorithms to eliminate potentials
+- Develop more algorithms to eliminate potentials

 ## General:
 - Add documentation